OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/checking_partials.rst

 -------------------------------

-The function :code:`partial_deriv_plot` lets you see a visual representation of the values returned by :code:`check_partials` .
+The function :code:`partial_deriv_plot` lets you see a visual representation of the values returned by :code:`check_partials`.

 .. autofunction:: openmdao.utils.visualization.partial_deriv_plot
     :noindex:

-Here is an example of its use.
-Note that in this example, the :code:`compute_partials` method intentionally computes the incorrect value so that the plots show how this function can be used to detect such errors.
+Here are two examples of its use.
+Note that in these examples, the :code:`compute_partials` method intentionally computes the incorrect value so that the plots show how this function can be used to detect such errors.

 With the default value :code:`binary` equal to :code:`True`, the plots